ushis/local-repo/README.md

 ## GitHub users

 1. Fork local-repo
-2. Add your translation (See 'Add a translation')'
+2. Add your translation (See 'Add a translation')
 3. Send me a pull request

 ## Other git users